 This was also a major time for performances, as I coordinated and performed in two recitals as well as shared the stage with legendary musicians such as jazz bassist Ben Allison and Pakistani vocalist Javed Bashir.
 In addition to performing, I continued to write music in the jazz and rock genres.

 A major aspect of my undergraduate career was teaching private music lessons.
 I taught over 50 students over the course of three years on saxophone, flute, clarinet, and piano.
-I was fortunate to have worked with students as young as four years old through retired adults wanting to try something new.
+I was fortunate to have worked with students as young as four years old through retired adults who wanted to try something new.

 I am most thankful for the internship opportunities UMBC has given me.
 From my first semester at UMBC, I was involved with OrchKids, which is a community-outreach program in inner-city Baltimore to help youth create social change in a music classroom setting.